HackSucks/HackintARM/README.md

 # HackintARM
 an attempt at reviving Hackintosh in the form of ARM64 laptops, given Apple's switch to purely Apple Sillicon for macOS 27

+# NOTICE

+Currently im taking a break, ive been working non-stop on this for 4 days and want to focus my brain somewhere else. ive decided to return to working on this specific project in 4 days.

 # Currently working:
 Patched XNU Kernel execution under QEMU virt machine with compiled ADT